siobhain/ccdshop/TESTME.md

 --------------- | -------------------------------- | ---------------
 Items in bag | CONFIRM  - the correct number of items in the bag & that the details (Quantity, Size, Engrave Text, Subtotal) of each line is correct| PASS
 Remove item from cart | Clicking the remove link on an item removes the item from the cart. | PASS Quantity Selector | Check the quantity selector functionality by selecting min and plus buttons where applicable.
-Adding a product to the cart to confirm the correct quantity selected is correct. | DOCUMENTED BUG
+Adding a product to the cart to confirm the correct quantity selected is correct.
+Try with many different combinations of product sizes quantities & engrave text | Although there is a DOCUMENTED BUG (intermittent and not reproducable) in this area I have not come across it during vigorous testing so I am inclined to set this to PASS
 Free delivery threshold | Adding products to the cart where the grand total value is under €100, the cart shows the free delivery warning message.
 The message disappears when the grand total is over €100. | PASS

 ### Checkout page